-RTAs are required to report accidents2 and incidents3 to CPUC.
+RTAs are required to report accidents and incidents to CPUC.
 GO 164-E requires RTAs to investigate and CPUC staff to review and approve the RTA's accident investigation reports.
 In some cases, CPUC staff conduct a separate investigation of certain accidents.
 CPUC staff track accident investigation closeouts by RTAs and any CAPs associated with the accidents.
 In some cases, the CPUC staff may conduct additional on-site accident follow up investigations to obtain more detailed information.
 Workload associated with this element is highly variable due to the number and complexity of the investigations, as well as other factors.
-In CY RTAs reported 224 accidents.
+In CY 2021 RTAs reported 264 accidents.

-SRTD GRADE CROSSING ACCIDENT
+LACMTA GRADE CROSSING ACCIDENT

-2 Commission GO 164-E, 2.1: Accident means an event that involves any of the following: a loss of life; a report of a serious injury to a person; a collision involving a rail transit vehicle; a runaway train; an evacuation for life safety reasons; or any derailment of a rail transit vehicle, at any location, at any time, whatever the cause.
+&lt;sup>2 Commission GO 164-E, 2.1: Accident means an event that involves any of the following: a loss of life; a report of a serious injury to a person; a collision involving a rail transit vehicle; a runaway train; an evacuation for life safety reasons; or any derailment of a rail transit vehicle, at any location, at any time, whatever the cause.

-3 Commission GO 164-E, 2.13: Incident means an event that involves any of the following: a personal injury that is not a serious injury; one or more injuries requiring medical transport; or damage to facilities, equipment, rolling stock or infrastructure that disrupts the operations of a rail transit agency.
+&lt;sup>3 Commission GO 164-E, 2.13: Incident means an event that involves any of the following: a personal injury that is not a serious injury; one or more injuries requiring medical transport; or damage to facilities, equipment, rolling stock or infrastructure that disrupts the operations of a rail transit agency.